tpetrus/AudioVisualizer/README.md

 ## Current Pages

-/poly: polyhedron structure that reacts to music
+/poly: polyhedron structure that reacts to music\n
 default: spinning cubes that react to music

 ## Code scaffolding